 No. Notepad is a plaintext editor and does not support pictures.
 If you want to insert pictures consider using Wordpad instead of Notepad.
 Keep in mind that once the file has been saved with a picture it must be saved as a .RTF file and not a .TXT file.

 Trying to create anything else other than a basic plain text file can be difficult in Notepad.
-If you are looking for a free alternative for Notepad we highly recommend Notepad++, which is an excellent free alternative.
-Notepad++ supports syntax highlighting, regular expressions, auto-complete, and much more.
+If you are looking for a free alternative for Notepad we highly recommend Notepad++, which is an excellent free and open source alternative.
+Notepad++ supports syntax highlighting, regular expressions, autocomplete, and much more.

 - The official Notepad++ page is found at http://notepad-plus-plus.org/